m-noor/Program-and-Script/README.md

 Additionally, the [project_Euler_problem_5_forloop_withuserinput.py](project_Euler_problem_5_forloop_withuserinput.py) can accept user inputs and perform automatic optimizations to arrive at the solution significantly faster.

 ### Exercise 5: Input and Output - [File_IO.py](FileIO.py)

+This script takes as an input a user-selected csv file containing the [https://en.wikipedia.org/wiki/Iris_flower_data_set](Iris data set) and prints out the content.